Call: 0115 9348485

 To become a volunteer, you yourself must be lesbian, gay, bisexual or trans.
 You will need to take part in our Training Programme – which usually begins in the Autumn of each year, though some years there is also a Spring training programme.

 Those who successfully complete their training are expected to staff one of the phone lines about once every two or three weeks, attend a monthly general meeting.
 The service is operated from our office at 7 Mansfield Road, Nottingham.
 These days, volunteers will deal with an increasing number of contacts by e-mail, texts and instant messaging which are gradually taking the place of phone contacts.
+As we have a presence on social media, we also get queries and requests which have to be dealt with through Facebook and Twitter.
 We ask our volunteers to agree to a Disclosure and Barring Service check.

 Our Training Programme